ustwo/clockwise/README.md

 Have a look at the [Clockwise Wiki][4] for more details on how to integrate Clockwise as well as full documentation and code samples.

+Once you are prepared to build your watch face using Clockwise, head over to our [Clockwise Samples][11] GitHub repository for some fully functional watch faces that we've made available.

 ## Releases

 Release Notes => [RELEASES.md][7]